arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

    For a broad understanding of biological system you want to have detailed control of all of its parts.
    CRISPR solves this by individually acting on any selected gene.
-   This makes CRISPR-driven experiment more interpretable and ensures high coverage of biological process.
+   This makes CRISPR-driven experiment more interpretable and ensures high coverage of biological processes.

 2. **readout:** detect change in some characteristic.
    Better characterization of system would involve high-dimensional description.